Higher Auslander Algebras arising from Dynkin Quivers and n-Representation Finite Algebras: Endomorphism Algebra of The category

 \begin{proof} By proposition \ref{prop higher algebra is higher auslander computation for domdim}, $\gldim\Gamma^k\leq (n+2)k+n+1\leq \domdim\Gamma^k$ which shows it is a higher Auslander algebra.
 Now we prove the second statement.
 By definition $\Gamma^k=\End_{\cM^k}(\cP)$ where $\add\cP=\cM^k$, the opposite quiver of $\Gamma^k$ is simply the Auslander-Reiten quiver of $\cM^k$.
 Since $\cM^k$ can be expressed as $G\oplus G[n]\oplus\cdots G[kn]$ where $\add G=\cM$, $\Gamma^k$ contains $(k+1)$ copies of Auslander-Reiten quiver of $\cM$. \end{proof}

-\begin{remark} This is a generalization of higher Auslander algebras obtained as endomorphism algebras of n-cluster tilting object of n-representation finite and n-hereditary algebras, in the sense that $k=0$ corresponds to the higher Auslander algebra which we started. \end{remark}
+\begin{remark} This is a generalization of higher Auslander algebras obtained as endomorphism algebras of $n$-cluster tilting object of $n$-representation finite and $n$-hereditary algebras, in the sense that $k=0$ corresponds to the higher Auslander algebra which we started. \end{remark}